lyteword/kjv/numbers/chapter-3.md

 <sup>19</sup> And the sons of Kohath by their families; Amram, and Izehar, Hebron, and Uzziel.

 <sup>20</sup> And the sons of Merari by their families; Mahli, and Mushi.
-These ** the families of the Levites according to the house of their fathers.
+These *are* the families of the Levites according to the house of their fathers.

 <sup>21</sup> Of Gershon *was* the family of the Libnites, and the family of the Shimites: these *are* the families of the Gershonites.